project-open-data/project-open-data.github.io/whitepapers/business-types.md

     </tr>
   </thead>
   <tr>
-    <td>Business Type</td>
+    <td>Business Types</td>
-    <td>An indicator of different types of recipients based on socio-economic status and organization / business areas.</td>
+    <td>A collection of indicators of different types of recipients based on socio-economic status and organization / business areas.</td>
   </tr>
 </table>